cyanskies/another-toml-cpp/README.md

 Set to `writer_options::dont_split_lines` to not split lines.
 NOTE: Length calculations are simple approximations, not a guarrantee to split the line at a specific column.
+Notably splits will only be added after complete values (eg. a whole datetime) or inbetween words in a non-literal string type.

 ```toml
 line_length_short = [